 The base occupies a roughly square area, with a side about .8 miles long.
 For making the description easier, its premises can be divided into four ideal sectors.

 The barracks area to the southwest, where you also find an easy access to the base, is populated with the oldest buildings, erected well before WWII.
 These comprise living quarters, school-like buildings, canteens, administration buildings, at least one gym, a theater, an open-air movie theater, a prison, and more.
 There are also a couple of clearly distinguishable Soviet-built apartment buildings, much more recent and taller than their neighbors.

 To the north of the base you can find a sizable area which likely hosted a huge deposit for vehicles, as well as other technical facilities.
 Here demolition works have stricken hard, and today only a few buildings are still in place.
 Yet these include what appears as a centralized power/hot water supply plant, as well as large services for the troops, which make for interesting pictures.

-In the last sector to the northeast, a large U-shaped technical building hosts a unique room with Soviet memorabilia.
+In the third sector to the northeast, a large U-shaped technical building hosts a unique room with Soviet memorabilia.
 In this area you can find also a swimming pool, a football field with nice Soviet murals, and much dumped military material.
 Also here demolition works must have been carried out at an early post-Soviet stage, as vegetation has already grown over the debris.